-Turn to God and to His prophet for guidance whenever you feel uncertain as to what you have to do.
-There is the commandment of God delivered to those people who He wishes to guide aright:
+Turn to God and to His Prophet for guidance whenever you feel uncertain as to what you have to do.
+There is the commandment of God delivered to those people whom He wishes to guide aright:

 "O people of the Faith!
 Obey God and obey His prophet and those from among you who hold authority over you.
 And refer to God and His prophet whenever there is difference of opinion among you."
-(4:59)

-To turn to God is in reality to consult the Book of God; and to turn to the prophet is t follow his universally accepted traditions.
+To turn to God is in reality to consult the Book of God; and to turn to the prophet is to follow his universally accepted traditions.

-Chief Justice
+Chief Judge

-Select as your Chief Justice from the people, one who is by far the best among them - one who is not obsessed with domestic worries, one who cannot be intimidated, one who does not err to often, one who does not turn back from a right path once he finds it, one who is not self-centred or avaricious, one who will not decide before knowing full facts, one who will weigh with care every attendant doubt and pronounce a clear verdict after taking everything into full consideration, one who will not grow restive over the arguments of advocates and who will examine with patience every new disclosure of fact and who will be strictly impartial in his decision, one who flattery cannot mislead or one who does not exult over his position.
+Select for your chief judge one from the people who is by far the best among them - one who is not obsessed with domestic worries, one who cannot be intimidated, one who does not err too often, one who does not turn back from a right path once he finds it, one who is not self-centered or veracious, on who will not decide before knowing full facts, one who will weigh with care every attendant doubt and pronounce a clear verdict after taking everything into full consideration, one who will not grow restive over the arguments of advocates and who will examine with patience every new disclosure of fact and who will be strictly impartial in his decision, one whom flattery cannot mislead or one who does not exult over his position.
 But it is not easy to find such men.

-Once you have selected the right man for the office, pay him handsomely enough, to let him live in comfort and in keeping with his position, enough to keep him above temptations.
-Give him a position in your court so high none can even dream of coveting it and so high that neither back-biting nor intrigue can touch him.
+Once you have selected the right man for the office, pay him handsomely enough to let him live in comfort and in keeping with his position, enough to keep him above temptations.
+Give him a position in your court so high that none can even dream of coveting it and so high that neither backbiting nor intrigue can touch him.